soerman/MA-Ausarbeitung/README.md

 Compile with PDFLatex.

-Content not really correctable atm.
+Content not really correctable nor sinnvoll atm.